Thomas-Walker-Lynch/DA2X/doc/context.md

 ````

    In this execution flow, c1 is sending a message to c3.
 Now suppose that c3 is not
-   defined in c1's lexical scope, and that c3 is a general use conveyance.
+   defined in c1's lexical scope, and that c3 is a general use sequence.
 Also, let us
    limit analysis here to a single thread of execution.

    c3 still needs two messages, one provided directly as part of being continued into from